nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 Fix your eyes on Jesus then you will be more able to resist sins.

 When the Israelites were bitten by snakes in the desert, God instructed Moses to hang a bronze snake on a pole so whoever lift up their eyes upon the snake after being bitten will not die.
-There was no need for Moses to remind folks try to avoid getting snake bites, no need for repentance upon getting bitten as it would be too late, just lift up your eyes to the bronze snake.
+There was no need for Moses to remind folks to try to avoid getting snake bites, no need for repentance upon getting bitten as it would be too late, just lift up your eyes to the bronze snake.
 The bites are painful and deadly enough as a deterrence.

 > ...  if any man sin, we have an advocate with the Father, Jesus Christ the righteous (1 John 2:1).
 >